Teach English in Spain in a School Setting

 - Both options are affordable in terms of living.
 Rent can be up to half the cost of inner city living and life is generally more relaxed.
 At the same time, Spain public transportation system is well known due to its low cost and convenient network.

-Over the last 20 years, Spanish education has improved greatly and more recently, bilingualism has become an important issue.
+Over the last 20 years, Spanish public education has improved greatly and more recently, bilingualism has become an important issue.
 Spain is putting a lot of effort into bringing native English speakers to teach the new generations and provide them with exciting, international opportunities.

 3) Get Out of the Comfort Zone and Learn Life Skills